-It’s fitting the youngest child in the family lights the first candle.
-Kwanzaa is a young holiday, born in 1966 amidst the Civil Rights Movement.
+It is fitting that the youngest child in the family lights the first candle.
+Born in 1966, amidst the Civil Rights Movement, Kwanzaa is a young holiday.
 With each passing year, that flame flickered brightly and grew stronger, it now shines in homes for seven days every December.

 Beginning the day after Christmas, a special candle is lit each evening.
 One candle, then two candles and finally seven shining lights become a beacon for celebration and reflection on the Seven Principles.